MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Upgrades with multiple extensions

-If multiple extension upgrades are available for a machine, the upgrades might be batched together, however each extension upgrade is applied individually on the machine.
+If multiple extension upgrades are available for a machine, they might be batched together.
+However, each extension upgrade is applied individually on the machine.
 For more information, see [Extension upgrades with multiple extensions](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#extension-upgrades-with-multiple-extensions).

 ## Uninstall an extension from the Azure portal